Taunton, Massachusetts: Fire department

 Taunton has 127 firefighters on the Taunton Fire Department (TFD).
 The TFD currently operates out of five fire stations, located throughout the city, and operates a fire apparatus fleet of five engines, three ladders, one brush unit, one dive rescue unit, two fireboats, and several other special, support, and reserve units.
 The current Chief of Department is Timothy J. Bradshaw.

 Healthcare and utilities

 Taunton is home to the Morton Hospital and Medical Center, located on Washington Street, just north of the city center.

 Taunton State Hospital is a psychiatric hospital located on Hodges Avenue.
-One of its historic old buildings had to be brought down after it was severely damaged by fire in 2006.
-This hospital is now one of the very few mental health hospitals in Massachusetts for longer-term in-patient care of psychiatric patients.
+One of its historic old buildings had to be demolished after it was severely damaged by fire in 2006.
+This hospital is now one of the very few mental health hospitals in Massachusetts for longer-term, in-patient care of psychiatric patients.

 Electricity is provided to residents by the Taunton Municipal Lighting Plant (TMLP), located in the south end.
 The city has a municipal water system, with a treatment plant and water supply in nearby Lakeville, as well as a public sewer system with a treatment plant on West Water Street in the south end of the city, discharging into the Taunton River.